-But I have to write about turning towards.
+I have to write about turning towards.
 Because this revelation has been so fundamentally important in my life that to not mark it here feel wrong.
 Maybe this might help other people struggling with the same thing.
-Plus when I inevitably forget this lesson, before the universe slams my head against the wall again I can re-read this post again and tell myself turn towards doofus, turn towards.
+Plus when I inevitably forget this lesson, before the universe slams my head against the wall again I can re-read this post again.
+And tell myself turn towards doofus, turn towards.

 As I hinted in my beginning of the year post for the past six months I’ve been struggling.
 In short:

 There are two things I really want.
 I’ve been doing anything I can think of to accomplish these goals.
 And running face first into the universe’s indifference as I realise how completely out of my control everything is.